alexsabr/AS_Booksynthetized/networking.md

 Fourth situation, state of network packets (or how I like to call them administrative packets) are also more important than data packets.

-One of the solution is for the devices exploiting the network to mark packets as important or non-important.
+A solution for effective load shedding is for the devices exploiting the network to mark packets as important or non-important.

 ### Quality of Service